 Add a planetarium show - Our full-dome planetarium shows will immerse your students in the topic of your choice--from the history of the space program to the constellations in our night sky.
 Students will also enjoy a pre-show demonstration/discussion.
 Our planetarium theater seats 103, with space for up to 4 wheelchairs.
 Larger groups can be accommodated by booking more than one time slot.
 Planetarium shows run approximately 40-45 minutes.
 The theater is "looped" with a magnetic loop system that enables individuals with Telecoil-equipped hearing aids to fully enjoy planetarium shows, thanks to the New Hampshire Academy of Audiology and Oticon.

 Sign up for a Discovery Experience - Give your students the opportunity to dive into Earth and space science by including a hands-on, interactive workshop.
-Discovery Experiences begin at 9:15 AM and 11:15 AM on Wednesdays, Thursdays and Fridays.
-These workshops are limited to 25 students and last approximately 45 minutes.
-Larger groups can be accommodated by booking more than one time slot.
-Most Discovery Experiences last up to 90 minutes.
+These Discovery Experiences cover a wide variety of topics for all grade levels (K-12).
+They are limited to 25 students and last approximately 45 minutes.
+Larger groups can be accommodated by a rotating schedule including the experience, exploring the museum, lunch etc. for each time block.

 Cost -The cost for your school visit, which includes either a planetarium show or a Discovery Experience, is $6 per student.
 One free chaperone is included for each 10 students; additional adults are $6 each.
 Teachers and chaperones are expected to play an active role in student supervision while at the Discovery Center.
 As a courtesy, your bus driver may also have free admission, and may view a planetarium show with your class on a space available basis.
 At least 10 participants or a minimum of $60 are required to book a school visit.
 Booking more than one adventure during your visit?
 Each additional show/experience is only $4 per student and additional adults!